 Diabetes medications- The medicine metformin (Glucophage) is used to treat type 2 diabetes.
 It has also been found to help with PCOS symptoms.
 Metformin affects the way insulin controls blood glucose (sugar) and lowers testosterone production.
 It slows the growth of abnormal hair and, after a few months of use, may help ovulation to return.

 Increased hair growth on the face, chest, stomach, back, thumbs, or toes.
 There are methods available to reduce unwanted hair growth such as hormonal suppression, laser hair reduction or topical creams such as Vaniqa.
-Lexington Women's Health now has the Cutera Laser on site as a solution to unwanted hair and problem skin.
-This course of treatment offers permanent hair reduction!
-Ask your provider for more details about this treatment.
+Laser Hair Removal is also an effective treatment for PCOS.
+Laser hair removal can be very helpful in removing the excessive hair growth associated with PCOS.
+It is important to be under the care of a physician to address the hormonal causes of hair growth.
+Ask your provider for a referral for this treatment.

 PCOS is one of the leading causes of infertility in women.
 Lack of ovulation is usually the reason for fertility problems in women with PCOS.
 Many women can conceive naturally once menstrual cycles are regulated.
 We offer IUI (intrauterine insemination) to assist in the process if needed.
 Some women may need additional help from ovulation inducing medications.
 We can help you to utilize medications to increase the frequency of ovulation and pregnancy if desired.

 A number of other organizations provide information about PCOS and offer support to women and families affected by the condition.
 Some of these organizations are listed here alphabetically.